jayAEY/age-calculator/README.md

 ### Continued development

-This project took alot longer than I expected.
+This project took a lot longer than I expected.
 At first, I thought it would be a fairly straightforward way to practice styling with tailwind.
-It turns out, things like handling dates, creating custom error messages and creating funtions to handle validity were a lot of work.
+It turns out, things like handling dates, creating custom error messages and creating functions to handle validity were a lot of work.
+Thankfully, the animation was easier than I expected.

 ## Author